SUSE/suse-aws-control-tower-integration/README.md

 This solution is delivered as an AWS CloudFormation template for easy deployment into the environment.

 Using this solution, you can:

 ✓ Specify a set of Organizational Units that you like create grant for.

 ✓ Automatically create the grants for both existing accounts and new accounts.

 ✓ Quickly deploy SLES for SAP instances within these Amazon Machine IDs (AMIs) in the managed accounts

 Pre-requisites

 • AWS Control Tower should be deployed and working correctly.

 • An active subscription to SUSE Linux Enterprise Server for SAP Applications 15 SP1 in the management account.

 • The SUSE Integration solution should be downloaded from the SUSE GitHub Repository.

 To get started with AWS Control Tower, check out the Control Tower User Guide

-For further information on this integration, how to deploy and use, please view the documentation on the marketplace website. https://aws.amazon.com/marketplace/solutions/control-tower/operational-intelligence
+For further information on this integration, how to deploy and use, please view the SUSE documentation linked from the AWS Marketplace website. https://aws.amazon.com/marketplace/solutions/control-tower/operational-intelligence

 LICENSE: